-Even though it’s a busy time for most of us, it’s also a great time to consider (or reconsider) our life goals, especially as they relate to how we use our precious resources – time, energy and money.
+Even though it’s a busy time for most of us, it’s also a great time to consider (or reconsider) our life goals, especially as they relate to how we use our precious resources – time, energy, and money.
 And, in reality, these resources may be interchangeable depending on how we determine to allocate them.

 1. Contact your financial institutions (banks, lenders, credit card vendors) to access reviews of spending over the past 12 months

-2. Record in total from these review sources what has been spent in various areas such as housing, food (including eating out), recreation, debts and so forth
+2. Record in total from these review sources what has been spent in various areas such as housing, food (including eating out), recreation, debts

 3. Assess whether or not the actual spending matches your values and any goals that were set up last year or at some earlier time – this can be accomplished by checking any past household budget that exists.

 Once this assessment of past behavior is completed, it will be pretty simple to see what values drove the past year’s spending.
 If these values do not reflect what is really important going forward, then it’s time to dig in and do what it takes to make a goal a reality – it’s time to make a plan!